Elisabeth Kübler-Ross: Life, Death, and Transition workshops

-Her work with children
+Work with children

-Throughout her career, Kübler-Ross worked extensively with children and wrote two books called Living with Death and Dying (1981) and On Children and Dying (1983) where she wrote about the unique ways that children perceive, discuss, and recognize death.
-Written after many patients and readers asked her for a more in depth look into language that terminally ill children use when conveying their needs, she wrote Living with Death and Dying in 1981.
-She states that children recognize death much more than we give them credit for and they discuss it with less hesitation than we assume.
-The language that children use is somewhat unique to them, depending on their age.
-Young children tend to use what Kübler-Ross stated as "Nonverbal Symbolic Language", where the use of drawings, pictures, or objects allows them to talk about their understanding of death, since they likely do know the words to use.
-Even as people age, they may not have the words to describe their needs.
-That is why Kübler-Ross recognized a second form of language that is typically used by older children, adolescents, and sometimes adults.
-This is known as "Verbal Symbolic Language", where elaborate stories and bizarre questions are used to express their feelings on death.
+Throughout her career, Kübler-Ross extensively studied and wrote about children's perceptions of death.
+Her notable works include The Dougy Letter (1979), Living with Death and Dying (1981), and On Children and Dying (1983).
+These books explore how children understand, discuss, and respond to death, reflecting her insights into the unique ways children express their experiences and fears.

+Kübler-Ross's work was partly driven by requests from patients and readers seeking a deeper understanding of the language used by terminally ill children to articulate their needs.
+In Living with Death and Dying (1981), she argues that children have a more nuanced awareness of death than often assumed and are more willing to discuss it openly.

+Influenced by the work of Susan Bach and Gregg Furth, Kübler-Ross examined how children's drawings serve as a crucial means of communication.
+She identified two distinct types of communication related to death in children.
+"Nonverbal Symbolic Language" is used by younger children, who may express their understanding of death through drawings, pictures, or objects, as they might lack the verbal skills to articulate their feelings directly.
+As children grow older, they may transition to "Verbal Symbolic Language", characterized by complex stories and unusual questions that serve to express their emotions and concerns about death.
 Children may be fearful of asking direct questions regarding their death, so they may come up with stories or strange questions that will meet their needs.
+This form of communication reflects their evolving ability to articulate their feelings and fears, though they may still struggle with direct inquiries about death.

 AIDS work

-During a time where patients suffering from AIDS were being disowned and discriminated against for their illness, Kübler-Ross accepted them with open arms.
+During a time when patients suffering from AIDS were being disowned and discriminated against for their illness, Kübler-Ross accepted them with open arms.
 She conducted many workshops on life, death, grief, and AIDS in different parts of the world, teaching about the disease and working to reduce the stigma surrounding it.
-In December 1983, she moved both her home and workshop headquarters to her own farm in Head Waters, Virginia, to reduce her extensive traveling.
 Later, she created a workshop meant solely for patients who had contracted AIDS; even though the majority of people who contracted AIDS at that time were gay men, women and children also contracted the disease.
 This surprised her, as she had not expected just how many children and babies had contracted the terminal illness.
 She noted in her book that babies typically contracted the disease through the mother or father or through contaminated blood transfusions, also remarking that older children that had the disease may have contracted it due to sexual assault from someone who was HIV-seropositive.